MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

     imod tomo/your_tomo_a10.mrc

 For easy identification we recommend to use low-pass filter to 60 angstroms and/or denoising.
+Furthermore we recommend to pick multiple (2-3) references per particle, as not all subvolumes work equally well.

 2. As :guilabel:`Mode` select :guilabel:`model` instead of :guilabel:`movie`, navigate to the central slice of the particle you would like to use as a reference, middle click to place a point on the center of the particle.
 You can use Edit>Object>Type and increase the :guilabel:`Sphere radius for points` to visualize the box that will be used for extraction (radius 18 or 19).